 - To produce a report of the findings of the Irish Survey of Student Engagement on an annual basis.

-A standing Advisory Group, representing the partner organisations, will address Data Protection and Data Analysis.
-Any requests to use the data will be considered by this group, taking account of the objectives and intent of the national survey project.
+A national Advisory Group, representing the partner organisations, will address any Data Protection or Data Analysis issues.
+Any additional requests to use the data will be considered by this group, taking account of the objectives and intent of the national survey project.
 All reports will only present anonymised and aggregated data.
 The results of the survey wil be stored securely by the Higher Education Authority (HEA).

 The Higher Education Authority (HEA) is the statutory planning and policy development body for higher education and research in Ireland.
 The Mission Statement of the HEA is “to foster the development of a higher education sector which is accessible to all potential students and which is recognised internationally for the high quality of teaching, learning and research and which has the capacity to address the changing needs and challenges in our society”.

 The HEA is empowered by various legislative provisions to meet these requirements.
 The HEA Act 1971 states in section 11 that: “An institution of higher education shall supply to An tÚdarás all such information relative to the institution as An tÚdarás may require for the purpose of performing its functions”.
 Section 13 states that “An tÚdarás may institute and conduct studies on such problems of higher education and research as it considers appropriate and may publish reports of such studies.”
 The HEA regularly collects a range of data from institutions under its remit and the demographic data used to deliver the survey is limited to non-sensitive demographic data.
 This data and survey responses are anonymised by the external survey contractor before any data is returned.